-Spreksel advocaten (referred to hereinafter as ‘Spreksel’) is a partnership under Dutch law in which both natural persons and legal entities may act as partners.
-The partnerschip is registered in The Dutch Chamber of Commerce under number 14109595.
-A list of the partners shall be sent to the principal (referred to hereinafter as ‘the Client’) upon request.
+Spreksel advocaten B.V. (referred to hereinafter as ‘Spreksel’) is a private limited company under Dutch law.
+The company is registered in The Dutch Chamber of Commerce under number 82474710.
+A list of the shareholders shall be sent to the principal (referred to hereinafter as ‘the Client’) upon request.

 These General Terms and Conditions apply to all engagements, including additional and/or supplementary engagements, that the Client awards to Spreksel or Spreksel’s partners or employees.
 These General Terms and Conditions shall also be considered applicable to all engagements involving the companies with which the Client is affiliated in a group context as defined in Section 2:24b of the Dutch Civil Code [BW].